Asia & the Pacific Program

 Advancing Legal Reform

-ICNL works with civil society, government policymakers, and other reformers to protect and expand civic space across Asia.
-When legal threats emerge, ICNL cooperates with local actors to strengthen their efforts to advocate against restrictive measures and engage in informed dialogue.
-When enabling opportunities arise, ICNL’s partners are better placed to advance legal reform.
+ICNL works with civil society, policymakers, and others to protect and expand civic space across Asia.
+We help strengthen local actors’ efforts to advocate against restrictive measures and advance legal reform.

-Our recent contributions include working with local partners to push back against restrictive laws in Myanmar and Bangladesh and further expand civic space in Taiwan.
+Recent contributions include working with local partners to address restrictive laws in Myanmar and Bangladesh and further expand civic space in Taiwan.

 A group of people in Thailand wearing white t-shirts